Posted on

 Instant Pot

-• Equipped with ten safety mechanisms like overheat protection, pressure regulator, and auto locking lid, and more
+• 10 safety features: overheat protection, pressure regulator, locking lid, etc.

 • 1-year warranty

-• Rice and saute functions are finicky, and sticking can occur
+• Rice and sauté functions can cause sticking

 The Instant Pot Duo 7-in-1 is an excellent choice for those on a budget seeking a versatile and safe kitchen appliance.